solislemuslab/phylo-practicum/glemin-wheat/code/3-gene-trees.md

 raxml.sh
 ```

-This command will take 3-24 hours to run.
+This command will take around 9 hours to run.

 We can use similar R commands to visualize the results.